How a New Car Loan Can Help You Fix Your Credit Scores

 Increasing Your Credit Score with a Car Loan

 Is it a good time for you to buy a car?
-You know by now that despite having a low credit score, you can still get approval for an auto loan, but with a higher interest rate.
+You know by now that despite having a low credit score, you can still get approval for an auto loan, but with a much higher interest rate.
 If you can make the monthly payment, getting a car loan could help boost your credit score.
 You just have to ensure you make your monthly payments on time and in full.

 Once you complete your loan, you’ll also see an increase on your credit score.
 If you’re currently shopping for a car loan, you should be careful and avoid too many hard credit inquiries.
-If they’re within the same month, the hard inquiries will all generally count as one, but if they’re spread out, your credit score will be dinged.
+If they’re within the same month, the hard inquiries will all generally count as one, but if they’re spread out, your credit score will be affected.

 “Once you complete your loan, you’ll also see an increase on your credit score.”